nsomaru/laws2pr/4_prescription.md

     - Sufficient and effective control
     - Does not need to be constant -- must be exclusive and afford immediate access
         - an agent may possess with the understanding that it is on your behalf
-        - varies accoring to the type of property (moveable/immovable)
+        - varies according to the type of property (movable/immovable)
 - Openness
     - Immovables are always possessed openly
     - Visible, obvious, patent; no secrecy or hiding
     - Movables are tricky
-        - Test is objective: could it have come to the attention of an owner, by exercising reasonable care, that his thing was in the possession of the aquirer?
+        - Test is objective: could it have come to the attention of an owner, by exercising reasonable care, that his thing was in the possession of the acquirer?
 To wit, would they have been able to find it?
             - Owner should have ability to interrupt by *actio rei vindicatio*
         - *The University of Fort Hare v Wavelengths 256 (Pty) Ltd* 2010 JDR 1393 (WCC)
             - Judgement criticised: harder to establish prescription which